 I hope you’re all in the mood for a little excursion with your tastebuds!

 Hey, it’s the no-passport-required way to travel, don’t you love that?
-Last weekend a friend of ours offered to share some of his awesome cooking with us and bring over some Persian food (with extra saffron) for dinner to go with whatever sides I wanted to make.
-I’m always thrilled with these kind of arrangements.
-Now sides, those I was in charge of.
-In fact, since I’m such a sucker for a theme I got all into this Persian thing and went digging through different recipes on the internet to decide what to make.
+So this is me updating an old recipe from quite a few years ago.
+I remember the first time making this a friend of mine offered to share some of his awesome cooking with me and my family.
+He said he was going to bring over some Persian food (with extra saffron) for dinner to go with whatever sides I wanted to make.
+I’ve always been thrilled with those kinds of arrangements.
+I got to be in charge of the sides for that dinner.
+In fact, since I’m such a sucker for a theme I remember I got all into this Persian thing and went digging through different recipes on the internet to decide what to make.

 And finally, one of the best parts about this rice is what happens in the last few minutes.
 See, you let the rice on the bottom of the pan get all golden brown and crispy, while watching carefully not to burn it, then you flip it onto the top right before serving and that toasted texture and flavor is so good.
 Of course, after that you have to top it all off with plenty of extra “jewels” to garnish which makes it look all vibrant and inviting when you plate it.
 Alright, so I’m going to continue humming Arabian Nights to myself and let you guys go make this!